orithena/NoiselessTouchESP32/README.md

 outside the hysteresis range, the new value is returned.

 Note that the functions in this library may need multiple runs before they react to a touch.
-So make sure that you call them once every 10-50 microseconds or more often.
+So make sure that you run your `loop()` often enough, so that the touch measurement function runs every 10-50 microseconds or more often.

 ### Include